 A splash-plate application of 33 cubic metres per hectare (3,000 gallons per acre) of cow slurry this February or March will have supplied enough phosphate and potash for first cut silage at typical silage field soil indices.
 It will also have provided some nitrogen for grass growth but there is still a major requirement for nitrogen fertiliser.
-You should now apply up to 100 kg of nitrogen per hectare (80 units per acre) to fields for first cut.
+Apply up to 100 kg of nitrogen per hectare (80 units per acre) now to fields for first cut.

 April jobs checklist